 Blue – noise limited coverage (Emin ~ 56 dBµV/m)

-Green – calculated from ECC Report 159 WSD protected area (for 30 m 36 dBm) Ei – existing interferences from other DTT stations

-In such cases it can be noticed that current existing interferences levels are much higher then these allowed for new WSD based on values presented in the ERC Report 159 and that coverage area of DTT station is limited due to interferences coming from other broadcasting stations as well as required field strength for proper reception is higher than minimum median field strength for the planning.
+Green – calculated from ECC Report 159 WSD protected area (for 30 m 36 dBm) Ei – existing interferences from other DTT stations in fixed reception mode It is noted that interferences levels might be much higher then those allowed for new WSD based on values presented in the ERC Report 159 and that required field strength for proper reception could be higher than minimum median field strength used for DTT network planning.

-The methodology for White Space calculations in the TV bands

-The methodology for the protection of DTT in such cases assumes calculation of coverage’s areas (interferences limited) to be protected taking into account characteristic of broadcasting receiving antennas.
+Alternative Methodology

-There main assumptions of the methodology are as follows:
+The main assumptions of a methodology following the idea explained above are as follows:

-values of the median field strength to be protected are calculated in every point in accordance with the current existing interference situation i.e. taking into account cumulative effect of interferences from other broadcasting stations,
+values of the median field strength to be protected are calculated at every point in accordance with a certain interference situation i.e. taking into account cumulative effect of co-channel interferences from other broadcasting stations,

 coverage areas to be protected are defined by calculation of interference limited areas,

 maximum permissible nuisance field strength from WSD is 10-20 dB lower (exact value to be decided by Administration) then existing power sum of nuisance field strengths coming from other broadcasting stations,